 How do you remove pomade from your hair?
 Every man has their story.
 A couple of years ago, my wife and I were on our merry way to spend a long weekend in Barcelona.
-At the airport, I discovered I’d forgotten to pack one of my many tubs of ludicrously expensive wax, clay, paste and pomade, so I made a detour to buy another one to tide me over.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!